 The school counts accepted transfer hours as both attempted and actual hours for the purpose of determining when the allowable maximum time-frame has been exhausted.
 SAP evaluation periods are based on actual contracted hours at the institution.
-In other words, a transfer student is treated as if they is a new student with 100% attendance with regard to SAP.
+In other words, a transfer student is treated as if he/she is a new student with 100% attendance with regard to SAP.
 The number of hours the student transfers is also the amount of hours a student was scheduled to complete.
-Upon acceptance the student is deemed to be in SAP until the first available evaluation period, which is based on the current enrollment only.
+Upon acceptance the student is deemed to be in SAP until the first available evaluation period, which is based on his/her current enrollment only.
 All transfer students regardless of the amount of transferred hours are required to maintain satisfactory progress in order to successfully move toward graduation.
-Such maximum time frame shall be based on 133% of the transfer student's contracted hours.
-SAP reviews shall take place at least once by midpoint of the transfer students contracted hours.
+Such maximum timeframe shall be based on 125% (for students starting after 1/1/2017), 133% (for students starting before 1/1/2017 and after 1/1/2018) of the transfer student's contracted hours.